 Summary of MITRE Corporation’s Methodology

 The methodology used by MITRE to complete its analyses is documented in a series of engineering notebooks (completed under Contract No. VA118A13J0421/VBA OSP COMPENSATION SERVICES CLIN 0005 IFCAP 101-J47030).
-MITRE’s methodology is summarized below.
+MITRE’s methodology was as follows:

-VA supplied MITRE (and later, the BCDS team) with a set of claims and veteran data for the purpose of the analysis.
+VA supplied MITRE (and later, the BCDSS team) with a set of claims and veteran data for the purpose of the analysis.
 These VBA claims and rating decision data were first “conditioned,” a process that involves aligning the claims data with the corresponding decision data to produce a chronological claimant adjudication history and “feature vector.”
 This “feature vector” constitutes a recurring sequence of claim attributes and the “trajectory” of related decisions that result in common outcomes.

-Machine learning algorithms or “classifiers” (e.g., Random Forest, Logistic Regression, Ordinal Logistic Regression (OLR), and Auto-encoder) were next applied to quantify the relative importance of a suite of common claim attributes (or features) in determining the CDD for subject conditions within supplemental claims, across samples of the above described claimant adjudication histories.
-Those features with greatest predictive value were then subjected to testing and predictive modeling.
+Machine-learning algorithms or “classifiers” (e.g., Random Forest, Logistic Regression, Ordinal Logistic Regression (OLR), and Auto-encoder) were used to quantify the relative importance of a suite of common claim attributes (or features) for determining the CDD for subject conditions within supplemental claims, across samples of the above described claimant adjudication histories.
+Those features with greatest predictive value were subjected to testing and predictive modeling.

 The classifiers were also applied to evaluate their relative performance in predicting the CDD of randomly selected (eligible) claims.
 The above-mentioned data set, once conditioned, was segmented into a Training Set and a Test Set.
 “Training” data supplied the analytical basis for determining correlations between features to calculate the predicted CDD.
 Separate sample claims were then used to test the predictive capabilities.

-Results were measured based on through-put (the “ratio of the number of claims processed by the classifier to the total number of claims”) and accuracy (the percentage of predicted CDDs that are equal to the CDD assigned by the responsible RVSR).
+Results were measured based on throughput (the “ratio of the number of claims processed by the classifier to the total number of claims”) and accuracy (the percentage of predicted CDDs that are equal to the CDD assigned by the responsible Rating Veterans Service Representative (RVSR).

-MITRE’s work established the relative importance of specific features, and identifies methods that can be used to quantify their importance.
+MITRE’s work established the relative importance of specific features and identified methods that can be used to quantify their importance.
 These analyses also provide performance evaluations of various classifiers MITRE applied to statistically adjudicate claims that match specific fact patterns.
-These patterns are composed of the features identified as having significant predictive value – including prior claimant adjudication decisions, time periods between the subject claim and prior decisions, the diagnostic information used to describe those decisions, attributes of the claimant (his/her age at the time of filing, etc.), and finally, data within the subject claim (e.g., the contention classification codes used to describe the Veteran’s new claimed disability).
+These patterns include the features identified as having significant predictive value, as well as prior claimant adjudication decisions, time periods between the subject claim and prior decisions, the diagnostic information used to describe those decisions, attributes of the claimant (age at the time of filing, etc.), and data within the subject claim (e.g., the contention classification codes used to describe the Veteran’s new claimed disability).

 Section 2: Conceptual Design and Model Development Approach

-BCDS Model - Conceptual Design
+BCDSS Model—Conceptual Design

-The BCDS team evaluated MITRE’s analytical methodology for statistically adjudicating claims for scalability and the ease with which the classifiers -as described in the Engineering Notebooks - could be automated.
-The BCDS team’s evaluation suggested that a simpler approach that used a pattern-matching architecture might be adopted to streamline rating calculation and prediction, and provide enhanced scalability.
+The BCDSS team evaluated MITRE’s analytical methodology for statistically adjudicating claims for scalability and the ease with which the classifiers—as described in the Engineering Notebooks—could be automated.
+The BCDSS team’s evaluation suggested that a simpler approach using a pattern-matching architecture could streamline rating calculation and prediction, and provide enhanced scalability.
 This approach retains the ability to apply OLR or other classifiers should such analytical capabilities become necessary to satisfy performance parameters.
-This hypothesis was based on the following:
+The BCDSS team based this hypothesis on the following:

-A cursory analysis of supplemental claims for increase containing at least one ear related contention indicated that most claimants file, on average, less than 2 such claims.
+A cursory analysis of supplemental claims for increase containing at least one ear-related contention indicated that most claimants file, on average, less than two such claims.
 The team concluded event-specific analysis might yield just as accurate a result given the limited number of relevant events contained within most claimant’s adjudication history.